 Former aircraft cleaner files sexual harassment complaint

-A voice message left with ReadyJet early Monday wasn't returned.
+A voice message left with ReadyJet before regular business hours Monday was not immediately returned.